Empower Loyola

 The Welcome Center, Courtyard, and the New Chapel all provide spaces and areas for you to designate with your name or the name of someone you love.

-Our new Chapel design calls for a storm water retention system.
-This system will protect our campus and the surrounding Northwest Detroit neighborhood by collecting urban stormwater runoff before it contributes to harmful ground water pollution or flooding.
+Our new Chapel design requires a stormwater retention system.
+This system will protect our campus and the surrounding northwest Detroit community by collecting urban stormwater runoff before it contributes to harmful groundwater pollution or flooding.
 This design fulfills an important part of our green commitment to our neighborhood and is in keeping with the Jesuit Apostolic Preference to “Collaborate in the Care of Our Common Home.”
+The estimated cost to design and construct the system is $300,000.
+Loyola supporters Sarah and Tony Earley have been passionate advocates of environmental causes for years.
+Their kindness and commitment has led them to make a personal pledge to match the first $150,000 raised for the Loyola-Earley Clean Water Challenge.

 Support the Purchase of Sacramental Items for the New Chapel Interior